drcor/MoneyCounter/README.md

 # Money Counter

-Desktop application in Java Swing to calculate total of cash in coins and notes
+Desktop application in Java Swing to calculate total of cash in coins and notes (it's based in euro currency)